kacan98/track-current-task/README.md

 3. A branch is checked out for the first time

 ## Monthly Summary Report
-Running `npm run summary:month` generates a detailed report of your activity:
+On every run it will generate a monthly report, showing

 * Shows total hours per task for the current month
 * Groups tasks by week, showing weekly totals